-23.1.1 Transaction Size Limits
+23.1 Transaction Size Limits

-For derivatives markets, the Transaction Size Limits functionality enables participants to restrict the quantity at order and quote entry, and at entry of a TES trade (see the Participant and User Maintenance Manuals).
-Individual transaction size limits are supported for on-book trading and offbook trading.
-Transaction Size Limits are configurable per product and user.
+For derivatives markets, the Transaction Size Limits functionality restricts the quantity at order and quote entry, and at entry of a TES trade (see the Participant and User Maintenance Manuals).
+Individual transaction size limits are supported for on-book trading and off-book trading.
 The size of the quote or order on entry or modification, respectively TES trade entry, is limited to this value.